divio/divio-cloud-docs/how-to/resources-configure-git.rst

 However, HTTPS can be useful in environments where SSH is not permitted, and is available if you explicitly provide an HTTPS URL.

-You can give the Divio Project access to the Git repository over HTTPS by providing the Git hosting username and and a personal access token.
+You can give the Divio Project access to the Git repository over HTTPS by providing the Git hosting username and a personal access token.

 This is *disabled* for those providers that would allow us to connect using your *password*.
 In accordance with our security policies, Divio Cloud will not request or store your passwords for other services.